pandas-dev/pandas-governance/governance.md

 ===========

-The pandas Project (The Project) is an open source software project affiliated with the 501c3 NumFocus Foundation.
+The pandas Project (The Project) is an open source software project affiliated with the 501(c)3 NumFocus Foundation.
 The goal of The Project is to develop open source software for data ingest, data preparation, data analysis, and data visualization for the Python programming language.
 The Software developed by The Project is released under the BSD (or similar) open source license, developed openly and hosted in public GitHub repositories under the [PyData GitHub organization](https://github.com/pydata).
-Examples of Project Software include the pandas library, the pandas website, and the pandas-datareader add-on library.
+Examples of Project Software include the main pandas code repository, pandas-website, and the pandas-datareader add-on library.

 The Project is developed by a team of distributed developers, called Contributors.
 Contributors are individuals who have contributed code,